openshift/openshift-pep/openshift-pep-006.md

 The following directory structure is proposed:

     app-root/
-      repo -> app-deployments/20130704_094015-fa93c9b/repo
+      repo -> app-deployments/20130704_094015/repo
-      dependencies -> app-deployments/20130704_094015-fa93c9b/dependencies
+      dependencies -> app-deployments/20130704_094015/dependencies

     app-deployments/
-      20130703_081533-9191a7e/
+      20130703_081533/
         dependencies/
         repo/
-      20130704_094015-fa93c9b/
+        info/
+          gitref
+          id
+          state
+      20130704_094015/
         dependencies/
         repo/
+        info/
+          gitref
+          id
+          state
+      by-id
+        fa93c9b -> ~/app-deployments/20130704_094015
+        9191a7e -> ~/app-deployments/20130703_081533

+    app-archives/
+      myapp-1.0.tar.gz
+      myapp-2.0

 The **app-deployments** directory contains 1 or more deployments in their entirety.
-A deployment directory name has the following format: [date]_[time]-[deployment id].
-The repo directory contains the contents of what will be app-root/repo and the dependencies directory contains the contents of app-root/dependencies.
+A deployment directory name has the following format: [date]_[time].
+The repo directory contains the contents of what will be app-root/repo.
+The dependencies directory contains the contents of app-root/dependencies.
+The info directory contains information about the deployment: the git ref of the deployment (if applicable), the deployment id, and the deployment's state (preparing | prepared | activated).

 **app-root/repo** moves from being a standalone directory to a symlink that points at the active deployment in the deployments directory.

+The **app-archives** directory contains binary deployment artifacts that are the inputs to the `prepare` platform action.

 ### Git deployments - current OpenShift workflow
 The following process will take place when `auto_deploy` is enabled, `keep_deployments` = 1, and the user pushes code to the git repository: